 About this course

-This course is part of the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path towards MIT’s Master’s in DEDP.
+This is a CORE course within the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path towards MIT’s Master’s in DEDP.
 To enroll in the courses, remain on this site and click the “enroll now” button.
 If you want to earn a certificate for the courses or start your path towards a MicroMasters program credential, please visit the MicroMasters portal after you enroll.

 A randomized evaluation, also known as a field experiment or randomized controlled trial (RCT), is an impact evaluation that uses random assignment to minimize bias, and strengthen our ability to draw causal inferences.

 This course will provide step-by-step training on how to design and conduct an RCT.
 You will learn how to build a well-designed, policy relevant study, including why and when to conduct RCTs.

 Additionally, this course will provide insights on how to implement your RCT in the field, including questionnaire design, piloting, quality control, data collection and management.
 The course will also introduce common research transparency practices.

 No previous economics or statistics background is needed.

 Our course previews are meant to give prospective learners the opportunity to get a taste of the content and exercises that will be covered in each course.
 If you are new to these subjects, or eager to refresh your memory, each course preview also includes some available resources.
 These resources may also be useful to refer to over the course of the semester.